AUC Medical School

 American University of Caribbean School of Medicine.

 About AUC Medical School:The American University of the Caribbean School of Medicine (AUC) was founded in 1978 and is an international, for-profit, U.S. curriculum-based medical school located in the suburban setting of the town of Cupecoy.
 Since 2011, it is officially accredited by the Accreditation Commission on Colleges of Medicine.
-The 40 years old higher-education institution offers courses and programs leading to officially recognized higher education degrees such as pre-bachelor degrees (i.e. certificates, diplomas, and associate or foundation degrees), doctorate degrees in several areas of medical study.
+The 40 years old higher-education institution offers courses and programs leading to officially recognized higher education degrees such as pre-bachelor degrees (i.e. certificates, diplomas, and associate or foundation degrees), doctorate degrees in several areas of a medical study.
 AUC has a selective admission policy which is based on entrance examinations/ MCAT and students’ past academic record and grades.
 International students are always encouraged to apply for enrollment.
 AUC offers a number of academic and non-academic facilities and services to students.

 MD program structure: